re-ops/re-docs/quickstart/README.md

 # Intro

-This quickstart guide is meant to provide as a quick way to get a feel and learn about how to run Re-ops, more in-depth coverage is provided under the [setup](http://192.168.122.71:8080/re-docs/setup/) section.
+This guide is meant to provide a quick way to learn about Re-ops and its capabilities, a more in-depth coverage is provided under the [setup](http://192.168.122.71:8080/re-docs/setup/) guide.

-In this section we will cover how to get up and running a Re-core instance on a local machine and manage LXC containers locally.

-By the end of it we should be able to:
+By the end of it you should be able to:

   * Quickly create LXC instances using Re-core creation DSL
-  * Run distributed Clojure functions on your local cluster
+  * Run distributed Clojure functions on your local container cluster.
-  * Monitor, query and analyse the state of the instance.
+  * Monitor, query and analyse the state of the container instances.
-  * Gain good understanding on the core capabilities of Re-ops
+  * Gain good understanding of the core capabilities of Re-ops.

 ## Installation